Cecilj24/sole-haven/README.md

 ## Overview

 Sole-Haven is built using modern web technologies to ensure a seamless user experience and efficient development process.
-Key technologies and services utilized in this project include:
+Key technologies and services utilized in this project in Features section below.

-- Next.js: A React framework for building server-side rendered and statically generated applications.
-- React.js: A JavaScript library for building user interfaces.
-- SCSS: A preprocessor scripting language that is compiled into CSS.
-- TypeScript: A statically typed superset of JavaScript that adds optional types.
-- Payload CMS: A headless CMS that allows content management for various parts of the website.
-- Stripe API: A set of APIs that enable payment processing within the application.
-- Cloud Implementation: Cloud services utilized for deployment, scalability, and reliability.
+P.S. - Stripe Integration only works in production mode and not deployment so please follow instructions below to test the stripe feature out.
+Username and Password provided down below:

+Email: test1@gmail.com
+Password: 1234

 ## Getting Started